myung-group/Data_active_BCM/Data/MLMD/LGPS/README.md

+# NPT ML-MD simulations for LGPS

-# This directory contains python scripts for conducting NPT MD simulations for LGPS system of several temperatures.
+This directory contains python scripts for conducting NPT MD simulations for LGPS system of several temperatures.
-# Same input files `POSCAR_LPGS`, `run.sh`, `train-from-tape.py`, `calc_vasp.py` are containing each folders.
+Same input files `POSCAR_LPGS`, `run.sh`, `train-from-tape.py`, `calc_vasp.py` are containing each folders.
 Only the temperature is different in `train-from-tape.py`.
 The folder `vasp` is an example of VASP(DFT) setting and automatically generated based on `calc_vasp.py` parameters when you execute `run.sh`, execute the following commands:
 ```
 ./run.sh
 ```